fullcalendar/fullcalendar-docs/_docs-v4/timeline-view/resourceColumns.md

 [See a demo of resourceColumns with **grouping**](resourceColumns-grouping-demo).

 The `text` function will be given the Resource Object and must return text.
-The `render` function will be given the Resource Object and the jQuery element associated with the cell.
+The `render` function will be given the Resource Object and the HTML element associated with the cell.
 Here is an example that incorporates both techniques:

 ```js
 resourceColumns: [